ucdavisdatalab/workshop_intro_to_sql/README.md

 1. From the *File* menu, select *Import*, and then *Table from CSV...*.

-1. Navigate to where you saved your workshop data and select *name_basics.csv* and click the *Open* button.
+1. Navigate to where you saved your workshop data and select *basics.csv* and click the *Open* button.
 A new dialog window should pop up now.

 1. In the *Table name* field, you can change your table name.
 This is handy because if your data file is named something complicated, you can name it something easier to type here.
+Let's leave the name as *basics*.

 1. Check the box next to *Column names in first line* because our data has headers.